-To consult the list of mini-symposia click here.
+To consult the list of accepted mini-symposia, click here!

-Those interested in organizing a mini-symposium should submit a proposal to the conference committee and co chairs no later than 15 November2014.
+Those interested in organizing a mini-symposium should submit a proposal to the conference committee and co chairs no later than 31 August 2016 (extended to 15 September 2016).
 SUBMISSION IS NOW CLOSED.
-Please send your proposal to Etienne Boileau via e-mail (firstname.lastname@example.org).
+THANK YOU!
+Please send your proposal to Etienne Boileau or Perumal Nithiarasu via e-mail (firstname.lastname@example.org or email@example.com).
 The acceptance of the proposal will be communicated to the organisers soon after the deadline.
 Please consider the following guidelines and information when submitting your proposal.

 What is a mini-symposium?
 What are the responsibilities of the organizers?

 A mini-symposium is a session of at least five coordinated presentations on a single topic of substantial current interest, in accordance with the scope of the conference.
-All papers submitted for a mini-symposium must present an overview of original work, and must not be in the same format under consideration for publication elsewhere.
+All papers submitted for a mini-symposium must follow the guidelines for abstract submission (see here).